livingshade/cilium-test/README.md

 # Cilium track

-This repo acts as a summary of Cilium documentation.
+This repo acts as a brief summary, and some reproduce efforts, of Cilium documentation.

 ## Prerequisites

-Run `bash ./scripts/deps.sh` to install the dependency if you are using ubuntu.
+Run `bash ./scripts/deps.sh` to install the dependency.
+The script is only tested in Ubuntu 20.04.

 ### CNI

 Then run `bash ./scripts/k8s_setup.sh` to set up Kubernetes environments and CNI.
-You can choose `Cilium` or `Flannel` as CNI by changing the corresponding variables in `config.sh`.
+You can choose `Cilium` or `Flannel` or `Cilium kubeproxy replacement` as CNI, by changing the corresponding variable in `config.sh`.
+For `Cilium kubeproxy replacement`, refer to section kubeproxy-free for detail.

 After that, you can use `kubectl get nodes` to see whether all nodes are `READY`.
-You should check whether coredns is running by `kubectl get pods -n=kube-system`.
+You should check whether coredns service is running by `kubectl get pods -n=kube-system`.

 You might also use `cilium connectivity test` as sanity check.

 ## Servicemesh

-### Istio with Cilium CNI

->Cilium’s Istio integration allows Cilium to enforce HTTP L7 network policies for mTLS protected traffic within the Istio sidecar proxies.
-In that sense, Cilium replace the CNI and possbily observability that originally using by Istio, but still keeps the Istio's powerful L7 traffic management features.
-[Full document here](https://docs.cilium.io/en/stable/network/istio/).

-Run `bash ./scripts/cilium_istio_install.sh` do achieve that.

-### Istio with Flannel CNI
+### Istio control plane

-This is used to compare the performance.

 Run `bash ./scripts/istio_install.sh`.

 ### Cilium control plane

+Cilium can act as CNI, as well as control plane.
+For some reasons, the default installation of Cilium only allow you to specify L3/L4 network policies and observability.

-#### L7 policy
+#### kubeproxy-free

+To enforce L7 related functionalities, you must use `Cilium kubeproxy replacement` when running `k8s_setup.sh`

 > Functionality like L7 policies achieved by Enovy CRD, requires that `kube-proxy` is fully replaced by Cilium.
 In that case, the installation is quite differenet.
 [Full document here](https://docs.cilium.io/en/stable/network/kubernetes/kubeproxy-free/)

-Instead of using `k8s_setup.sh`, we need to run `bash ./scripts/cilium_proxyless_install.sh` to both set Kubernates and Cilium environments.
-Then run the sanity checks to ensure `kube-proxy` is fully replaced.
+After installation, run the following scripts to ensure that `kubeproxy` is indeed replaced.

 ```bash
 kubectl -n kube-system exec ds/cilium -- cilium status | grep KubeProxyReplacement